AS-Coope/Search-Fetch-Shift/README.md

 - Activate the virtual environment by entering the following via the command-line/terminal `.\venv\Scripts\activate` on Windows.
 For MacOS or Linux: `source venv/bin/activate`.

-- [Before doing this step, please ensure that thevirtual environment **is** activated] A requirements.txt file is part of the repo.
-To install the external dependencies, run the following command in the command-line/terminal: `pip install -r requirements.txt` (NOTE: This project currently does not rely on external dependencies, so there is no need to follow this step).
+- [Before doing this step, please ensure that the virtual environment **is** activated] A requirements.txt file is part of the repo.
+To install the external dependencies, run the following command in the command-line/terminal: `pip install -r requirements.txt` (**NOTE**: This project currently does not rely on external dependencies, so there is no need to follow this step).

 - To start the program, run the following command: `python search_fetch_shift.py`.